 Part 3: The Notarization Process

 Now comes the most important part: Notarization.
 The Notarization is the “authentication” step required for the identification process.
-The notary public is a state-commissioned profession that witnesses the process and verifies that the right person is signing.
+A notary public is a state-commissioned official who witnesses the signing process and verifies that the right person is signing.
 There are two ways to have the notarization done.

 Traditional In-Person Notarization